Jump To Section

 Is Couscous Gluten-Free?

 Couscous is made from whole wheat flour, which contains gluten, and is therefore not suitable for those with celiac disease or gluten intolerance.
 Since the no-knead method for forming couscous does not activate the gluten in wheat flour, it’s possible to make “couscous” alternatives from gluten-free flours.
-You can also substitute quinoa for couscous to achieve a similar texture without the gluten.
+You can also substitute quinoa for the couscous to achieve a similar texture without the gluten.

 Is Couscous Vegetarian or Vegan?